wayne-love/sn_esp32/README.md

 ## Configuration
 On first boot or whenever the enable key is press the board will enter hotspot mode.
 Connect to the hotspot to configure wifi & mqtt settings.

+## Firmware updates

+Firmware updates can be pushed to http://<ipaddress>/fota

+## Logging

+Debug / log functionality is available by telneting to the device's ip address

 ## Circuit
 To keep things as simple as possible, off the shelf modules have been used.